alex/what-happens-when/README.rst

   need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+* **Plugins/Add-ons:** This layer provides support for browser plugins and add-ons, which extend the browser's functionality by adding new features or capabilities.

+These elements work together to give users a smooth surfing experience that enables them to access websites, browse the web, and engage with online content.

 HTML parsing
 ------------